1.0 The Front Pages

 3.0 BERL forecasts

 The buoyant labour market has, so far, provided resilience to the domestic economy.
-However, there are clear signs that this period of historically low unemployment is coming to an end.
+However, the period of historically low unemployment is over.
 Unemployment usually increases with a lag as employers reduce new hiring, and then make workforce cuts if economic conditions continue to deteriorate.
-Unemployment has already started to rise, and we expect it to peak at around five percent by 2025 as the RBNZ keeps interest rates at elevated levels.
-We also see unemployment remaining at around five percent through to 2026, in line with RBNZ and Treasury forecasts.
+We have already seen a few quarters of rising unemployment.
+Underutilisation is also increasing fast.
+We are still expecting unemployment to peak at around five percent in 2025 as the RBNZ keeps interest rates at elevated levels.
+We also see unemployment remaining at around five percent through to 2026.

 The recent surge in net migration has been a consequence of the international borders reopening to new workers after a long closure in an exceptionally tight labour market.
 Over the past year, net migration has climbed to levels not seen before.
-In the year to July 2023, the net migration gain was estimated to be 96,200 people.
-Net migration was around 50,000 people per year pre-pandemic, and we see it returning to these levels as demand for workers dissipates.
+In the year to September 2023, net migration inched towards 120,000 people.
+This was more than double the pre-pandemic average of 50,000 people a year.
+As demand for workers falls, so will net migration.
+In the year to June 2024, we see the net inflow falling to 60,000 people and returning to the pre-pandemic average after that.

 Growth in exports, which has largely been driven by high international prices for commodities, will come off recent highs.
 Low economic growth in key trading partners, such as China and the EU, does not bode well for New Zealand’s export market as demand for our goods and services will drop.
+The prices for our key commodity exports are also falling.
 Export growth is already starting to slow down as commodity prices return to pre-pandemic levels.
 As global inflation slows, export growth will depend more heavily on growth in volumes rather than being value-driven.
 Import growth is also expected to slow down as domestic demand, particularly for goods, is falling with households tightening their belts.
-There are risks to the upside as oil prices could spike again with oil producers Saudi Arabia and Russia reducing oil supply.
+There are risks to the upside as oil prices could spike again.

-The focus of the next government will be to bring OBEGAL into the green.
-A sluggish economy will not help to meet this objective as the tax take from individuals and businesses falls.
-The Treasury only expects OBEGAL to return to surplus in the 2026/27 fiscal year.
+The focus of the next government will be to bring the operating balance before gains and losses (OBEGAL) into the green.
+A sluggish economy will not help to meet this objective with the tax take from individuals and businesses expected to fall in 2024.
+Thus, we see the OBEGAL deficit rising from 2023 levels in 2024 and eventually narrowing as economic conditions improve.